Israeli Combat Engineering Corps: In Israel's wars

-The October 2000 Lebanon abduction
+October 2000 Lebanon abduction

 On 7 October 2000 three Israeli combat engineering soldiers were abducted by Hezbollah from the Shebaa Farms, in the Golan Heights.
 The soldiers, Beni Avraham, Adi Avitan and Omar Sawaed, suffered fatal injuries during their abduction.
 Their bodies were retrieved in 2004 in a prisoner swap with Hezbollah.

 A series of accusations were made against the United Nations Interim Force in Lebanon (UNIFIL) by press and partisan web sites for having cooperated with the abduction.
 Those accusations stem from a video, whose existence was originally denied by UN officials, recorded by Indian peacekeepers one day after the abduction.
 The video, which the UN agreed to provide to Israeli officials in June 2001 with civilian faces blurred, showed abandoned vehicles with fake UN license plates and uniforms, and Hezbollah supporters intercepting UN efforts to retrieve the vehicles.
 A UN investigation found no evidence to support accusations of peacekeepers involvement in the abduction.
 Although the bereaved families met with Kofi Annan, they refused to accept the UN version.
 In September 2004, the bereaved families announced their intention to sue the UN, Hezbollah, Iran, Syria and Lebanon for their parts in the abduction.